aanand-cbh/personal-website/memory-bank/05-activeContext.md

 ## Stakeholder Communication
 - **Content Strategy**: Focus on technical depth with practical applicability
 - **Feature Requests**: Evaluate all new features against performance and maintenance impact
 - **User Feedback**: Monitor analytics for category usage patterns to guide future development

+## Memory Bank Verification
+After reading this file, I should be able to answer:
+- What is the current work focus?
+- What were the most recent changes?
+- What are the next steps?

+If I cannot answer these questions confidently, I have not read this file properly.

+## Memory Bank Reading Reminder
+**CRITICAL**: This is file 05 of 06.
+I must also read:
+- 01-projectbrief.md (Project foundation and scope) ✓
+- 02-productContext.md (Why this project exists and how it should work) ✓
+- 03-systemPatterns.md (Technical architecture and design patterns) ✓
+- 04-techContext.md (Technology stack and development setup) ✓
+- 06-progress.md (What works and what's left to build)

+Only proceed with tasks after reading ALL numbered files (01-06) in order.